feltus/ModelProteinSwissModel/README.md

 ###  Task A:
 Model a primary protein sequence using Swiss-Model.
 #### Step A.
-Find the SARS-Cov-2 Spike protein by searching the NCBI proteindatabasewith this PDB identifier: ‘7C01_B’.
+Find the SARS-Cov-2 Spike protein by searching the NCBI protein database with this PDB identifier: ‘7C01_B’.
 Grab the FASTA sequence and save on the Linux desktop in a text file.
 Call it something like ‘7C01_B.fasta’.
 #### Step B.
 Go to SWISS-MODEL at  https://swissmodel.expasy.org/ .
 Paste you’re your sequence and start a model build.
 Once complete, examine your model.
 Does it make sense?